jamesm224/ProSynTax-workflow/README.md

 ## Intermediate Files
 This workflow produces several intermediate files that may be useful for additional analysis.
 Descriptions of these files can be found [here](docs/readme_extras/intermediate_files.md).

+## How to build your own version of ProSynTax
+In the case that you wish to develop your own version of ProSynTax, we provided a smaller version of the dataset without any NCBI RefSeq Genomes (ProSynTax_v1.1_without_refseq.faa.bz2).
+This dataset contains the annotated *Prochlorcoccus*, *Synechococcus*, marine heterotrophs, and all of GORG-tropics.
+You can easily add additional genomes to this database.
+If you run into errors, ensure to update the names and nodes files with updated NCBI taxonomy.